 For two years they toured the East Coast playing festivals, clubs, bars and colleges.
-They had the opportunity to share the stage with acts like Barrington Levy, Guster, Everlast and others.
-As well as music they also conceptualized and self produced music videos and turned their band merchandise into a budding streatwear line.
+They also conceptualized and self produced music videos and turned their band merchandise into a budding clothing line.

-In 2015 they released the album Wildlife.
+In 2015 they released Wildlife.
 Capenews.net described it as, “an album that pops with wild swagger.”
 Wildlife is the sound of a band that has grown together.
 The production is polished but the songs are brash.
 Driven by Walton and Elder’s thunderous rhythm section McNamara’s full throated rock ’n roll howl and Vose’s raw nerve, heart on the sleeve rap/singing volley back and forth over blistering guitar hooks.
+The album has shades of the Strokes on the doomed love song Domino, Social Distortion on the country punk number Martyr and Sublime on the sun bleached World Spins where Luke remembers, “I was sixteen in a Honda hatchback/ Doing one-sixteen down route six and back.”

 They filmed a music video for “Go Back” with director Nicholas Santos on location in NYC and Cape Cod capturing the energy of a band on the verge.